Pinocchio

 “Don’t listen to him, Pinocchio!” shouted the Cricket.

 “Why wait?” said the Coachman.
-“I know just where Pleasure Island is.
+“I can take you there.
 This is your lucky day, kid.
-So what do you say?”
+What do you say?”

 “Let’s go!” said Pinocchio.
 “I’m going to Pleasure Island!”